|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The only visible parts remaining were radio parts, a wing tip and a piece of metal showing the U. S. star insignia.
 A retractable landing gear from the main wreckage was found downstream roughly 155 yards.
 No human remains were found at the site.

 Copenhaver was officially declared dead on February 5, 1946.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He earned the Purple Heart, posthumously.
+He is memorialized at Manila American Cemetery on the tablets of the missing.

 USAF Serial Number Search Results - F-5B-1-LO Lightning 42-67360